x-snackage-x/Coin-Change/README.md

 [3, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2] = 31
 ```

-If the number of combinations is over 30 only they will not be printed.
+If the number of combinations is over 30 only the Answer will be printed.

 ```
 wd$ ./coin-change-cli.e